SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/monitoring-and-configuration.md

 #### Monitoring periodic status

-In addition to the status that is shown on the card for a model, it is possible to enable generation of periodic status published as Cumulocity IoT operations or events.
+In addition to the status that is shown on the card for a model, it is possible to enable generation of periodic status published as {{< product-c8y-iot >}} operations or events.
 See [Configuration](/streaming-analytics/analytics-builder/#configuration) on setting the `status_device_name` and `status_period_secs` tenant options.

 Each operation has the following parameters: